beastygaw/solforge/README.md

 👉 **https://beastygaw.github.io/nft-arena-web/**

 ## 📖 About
-NFT Arena is an on-chain NFT trading card game built on Solana.
+SolForge is a fully on-chain NFT trading card game built on Solana.
 Players can mint unique NFT cards with on-chain stats, build their collection, and battle other players — all powered by Solana's blazing fast blockchain.

 ## ✨ Features
 - 🎴 **Mint NFT Cards** — Each card is a unique NFT on Solana devnet with on-chain stats (Attack, Defense, Rarity)